New York State Teachers Retirement System Sells 1,558 Shares of Hilton Worldwide Holdings Inc. (NYSE:HLT)

 The company also recently declared a quarterly dividend, which was paid on Thursday, March 28th.
 Stockholders of record on Friday, February 23rd were issued a dividend of $0.15 per share.
 This represents a $0.60 dividend on an annualized basis and a dividend yield of 0.28%.
 The ex-dividend date was Thursday, February 22nd.
 Hilton Worldwide’s payout ratio is 13.86%.

-Several equities analysts have recently commented on HLT shares.
-Robert W. Baird upped their price objective on shares of Hilton Worldwide from $210.00 to $212.00 and gave the company an “outperform” rating in a research note on Thursday, March 21st.
-Jefferies Financial Group upped their price objective on shares of Hilton Worldwide from $157.00 to $182.00 and gave the company a “hold” rating in a research note on Tuesday, January 2nd.
+A number of equities analysts recently issued reports on HLT shares.
+TD Cowen increased their price target on shares of Hilton Worldwide from $215.00 to $230.00 and gave the stock an “outperform” rating in a research note on Wednesday, March 20th.
+BMO Capital Markets increased their price target on shares of Hilton Worldwide from $203.00 to $215.00 and gave the stock a “market perform” rating in a research note on Wednesday, March 20th.
+UBS Group increased their price target on shares of Hilton Worldwide from $190.00 to $237.00 and gave the stock a “buy” rating in a research note on Wednesday, February 28th.
 Mizuho started coverage on shares of Hilton Worldwide in a research note on Tuesday, March 26th.
 They issued a “buy” rating and a $245.00 price target for the company.
-Evercore ISI increased their price target on shares of Hilton Worldwide from $200.00 to $210.00 and gave the stock an “in-line” rating in a research note on Wednesday, March 20th.
-Finally, Bank of America increased their price target on shares of Hilton Worldwide from $215.00 to $225.00 and gave the stock a “buy” rating in a research note on Friday, March 15th.
-Eight analysts have rated the stock with a hold rating and nine have given a buy rating to the company.
-According to data from MarketBeat, the stock presently has a consensus rating of “Moderate Buy” and a consensus price target of $201.28.
+Finally, Wells Fargo & Company increased their price target on shares of Hilton Worldwide from $196.00 to $200.00 and gave the stock an “equal weight” rating in a research note on Wednesday, March 20th.
+Eight analysts have rated the stock with a hold rating and nine have given a buy rating to the stock.
+According to data from MarketBeat, Hilton Worldwide currently has a consensus rating of “Moderate Buy” and a consensus target price of $201.28.

 About Hilton Worldwide